atenash/Machine-Learning-A-Z/README.md

       sc=StandardScaler()
       x_train=sc.fit_transform(x_train)
       x_test=sc.transform(x_test)

+   point1: We do not apply fit method on test set because indeed the features of the test set need to be scaled by the same scaler that was used on the training set.
+We cannot get a new scaler.

+   point2: we do not apply feature scaling on dummy variables because they are already in the range of [-3,3]
 ###### Encoding categorical Data

 For example consider the  data set that contains one column with categories,for example, France, Spain, or Germany.
 First, you might guess that it'll be difficult